Introduction to pypsa#

 From structured data to optimisation#

-The design principle of PyPSA is that basically each component is associated with a set of variables and constraints that will be added to the optimisation model based on the input data stored for the components.
+The design principle of PyPSA is that each component is associated with a set of variables and constraints that will be added to the optimisation model based on the input data stored for the components.

 For an hourly electricity market simulation, PyPSA will solve an optimisation problem that looks like this